-Today’s Musings by Joe Farace
+Thoughts for today by Joe Farace

-Back when Shutterbug sponsored workshops one of my co-seminar leaders once told our students that some people say they have “20 year’s experience” but they really only have one year’s experience twenty times because they keep taking the same photograph over and over.
+Back when Shutterbug magazine sponsored workshops one of my co-seminar leaders once told our students that some people say they have “20 year’s experience” but they really only have one year’s experience twenty times because they keep taking the same photograph over and over.
 And so, my friends, the next time you go out to make some photographs, try something new.
 A while ago, I wrote a post entitled, “Some Advice for New Photographers.”
 If you have time, give it a read and use it to build your own, new experiences.